Impact of the COVID-19 pandemic on children: Health and development

 Additional millions of children worldwide are expected by UNICEF to experience food insecurity and malnourishment.
+An additional 6-7 million children under 5 may have suffered from wasting or acute malnutrition in 2020.
+Stunting among the poorest children went 2.4 times higher, and the poorest children also had poorer diet.
+UNICEF reports that 132 million people may have gone hungry in 2020, of that 44 million are children.
+Countries reported increased food insecurity, e.g. in Lebanon, the percentage of people worried about not having enough food rose from 31% in 2018 to 50% in 2020.
 Immunization efforts regarding diseases other than COVID-19 have been impacted, which will increase child deaths.
 According to UNICEF, over 94 million children were expected to miss measles shots, and an increase in HIV infections among children was expected if health services were disrupted.
 Stillbirths are expected to increase, due to disrupted access to health services.
+Similarly, disruptions to service may have resulted in 160 million children under 5 missing a crucial dose of Vitamin A.

+The ophthalic manifestations of COVID-19 on children may be divided into isolated events attributed to a new entity associated with the disease, entitled multisystem inflammatory syndrome in children (MIS-C).
+Healthcare providers should remain vigilant to diagnose the early ophthalmic signs of this possibly fatal post-COVID-19 inflammatory syndrome.

 Mental health

 Children around the world have been affected by the pandemic and lockdown in several ways.
 Some children count on the right support and resources, making the situation manageable, while others strive to keep up with school activities in this new reality.
 School closures made children face considerable challenges to learn at home.
 Children in families that cannot afford resources for home learning activities, where parents have low levels of educational attainment, or where there is inadequate space for effective learning, have definitely fallen behind during this period.

-Studies performed in past epidemics, such as SARS, EBOLA virus and Middle-East respiratory syndrome have shown a high prevalence of negative psychological effects not only in children, but also in adults.
-The same is going on with COVID-19 pandemic and while confined in quarantine, some of the predoniman new-onset psychological problems in children and adults are anxiety, depression, irritability, boredom, inattention and fear.
+Many parents expressed that online learning was difficult for their child, particularly preschoolers and young children, and it was challenging for parents to support children appropriately while juggling work and other childcare demands.
+A few parents mentioned they were unable to support their child's remote learning since they did not know the information themselves.